 Events – they asked for anyone holding events to let them know as there may be a lot because of the Diamond Jubilee and they would need to plan ahead.

 The next meeting would be on 28th February at Port Erin Commissioners’ Boardroom.

 h) Litter, beach cleans, dog fouling, etc

 Signs – Workshop for the Disabled.
-The Clerk had still not had time to go there.
+The Clerk had been unable to find a contact number for them.

-i) Ballafesson Playing Field, Car Park at The Howe, Signs, Footpaths.
+i) Ballafesson Playing Field, Car Park at The Howe, Signs

 k) Southern Civic Amenity Site.